raju1g/Modeling-expected-goals-from-football-data-with-Python/README.md

 ![rawdata](Outputs/xG.png)

-*xG used to supplement information in TV feed*: As shown above, Gabriel Jesus's shot map is broken down to represent shots (circles) and goals (stars) with the level of difficulty of each shot (xG) illustrated with a color map.
+*xG used to supplement information in Sky Sports Premier League broadcast*: As shown above, Gabriel Jesus's shot map is broken down to represent shots (circles) and goals (stars) with the level of difficulty of each shot (xG) illustrated with a color map.

 The script `Model_xG.py` is used to load the events data.
 Once the data is loaded, the same script is used to set up the `shots model` which picks out all the shots that are not headers, free-kicks and penalties and puts them in a separate data frame that is subsequently used in the `xG model`.